soheilsolhjoo/NN-M2F/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and I publish it under CC BY-NC-SA 4.0.

 This code is to train a NN in Matlab and convert it into Fortran 90 to be used in relevant software packages, such as MARC (a FEM solver).
-I wrote and tested the code in 2018.

 ## Table of Contents
 1. [Introduction](#a-very-short-note-on-files-and-how-to-use-the-code)